Madhuram's Eggless Cooking

 Instructions

-• Preheat the oven to 350F/180C for 15 minutes.
-Line a muffin tin with paper liners and spray it lightly with non stick cooking spray.
+• Preheat oven to 400°F (200°C) for about 15 minutes.
+Line a muffin tin with paper liners and lightly spray with non-stick cooking spray.

-• In a small saucepan melt the butter and set it aside until it cools down to room temperature.
+• In a small saucepan, melt the butter and set it aside to cool to room temperature.

 • Add the wet ingredients to the dry ingredients and stir until just combined.
-Do not overwork the batter or else the muffins would become dense.
+Do not overmix, as this can make the muffins dense.

-• Remove the pan from the oven and place it on a wire rack for the muffins to cool before you could remove it from the pan.
-If using paper liners you should be able to take out the muffins within 10 minutes.
+• Remove the pan from the oven and place it on a wire rack.
+Let the muffins cool for about 10 minutes before removing them from the pan.
+If using paper liners, they should come out easily.

 My Notes